-And as his Love's light shone again, his relationships with his surviving children did too.
-HIs son, eldest daughter and younger daughter all loved and cared for each other, and help each other through more trials, but few tribulations.
-And the eldest daughter found a deep love and the son adopted a half-brother of the eldest daughter (are you keeping track? there will be a quiz soon) and the man and his Love were very happy.
+As his Love's light shone again, his relationships with his surviving children did too.
+His son, eldest daughter and younger daughter all loved and cared for each other, and help each other through more trials, but few tribulations.
+And the eldest daughter found a deep love and the son adopted a half-brother of the eldest daughter (are you keeping track?
+There will be a quiz soon) and the man and his Love were very happy.
 And the Parents were there for some birthdays, and sent cards for others and in general all was good.

-And as the eldest daughter's partner was graduating, a party was held and the daughter and her partner went to the party and beautiful pictures were taken and sent and the man saw his daughter's picture from 5 minutes before the party, and the daughter promised to call when it was over.
-But many drinks were had, too many, and harsh words were exchanged and feelings were hurt, but eventually eldest daughter was tucked back into bed by friends of the partner.
+As the eldest daughter's partner was graduating, a party was held and the daughter and her partner went to the party and beautiful pictures were taken and sent and the man saw his daughter's picture from 5 minutes before the party, and the daughter promised to call when it was over.
+But many drinks were had, too many, and harsh words were exchanged and feelings were hurt, and eventually eldest daughter was tucked back into her bed by friends of the partner.

 And this time the man understood deep in his bones what he had not understood before: that the loss of a child who you have nurtured is like tearing the skin from your heart.

 And at the memorial, he said to his daughter, "I'll love you forever, I'll like you for always, As long as I'm living, my baby you'll be."
 And he wept.